Bottega Veneta Green Was Fashion's Favorite Color. What Happens Next?

 Advertisement

-The back story of the hue goes something like this: According to etymologists, Kelly green comes from a common Irish surname, and while it is often associated with St. Paddy’s drinking culture, it was once a rather meaningful colour for the Irish independence movement.
+The back story of the hue goes something like this: According to etymologists, Kelly green comes from a common Irish surname, and while people in America tend to associate it with sports teams and St. Paddy’s drinking culture, it was once a rather meaningful colour for the Irish independence movement.
 In the late 18th century, it became a symbol for the Irish Home Rule movement.
 It’s still on the Irish flag today, separated from the orange stripe by a swath of white.
 (Given that Lee is English and Bottega Veneta is Italian, it’s unlikely that there is any historical significance behind the hue for either.)

 The colour’s use (and Lee’s work in general) marked a turning point for Bottega Veneta’s public perception.
 This was never a brand known for loud statements.
 In 2008, the New York Times cemented the “stealth wealth” designer status of Bottega Veneta in an article titled, “You’ll Know How Much You Spent.”
 In contrast to immediately identifiable logo bags, Bottega Veneta leather goods were never designed to advertise their owners’ wealth.
 They were intended to showcase taste.